List of Cricket World Cup five-wicket hauls

 In cricket, a five-wicket haul (also known as a "five–for" or "fifer") refers to a bowler taking five or more wickets in a single innings.
-This is regarded by the critics as a notable achievement, and there have been only 64 instances of a bowler taking a five-wicket haul in World Cup tournaments.
+This is regarded by the critics as a notable achievement, and there have been only 71 instances of a bowler taking a five-wicket haul in World Cup tournaments.
 The Cricket World Cup is the international championship of One Day International (ODI) cricket.
 The event is organised by the sport's governing body, the International Cricket Council (ICC), and is held once in every four years.
 In addition, players from four associate members of the ICC have taken five-wicket hauls in World Cups.

-Starting with the inaugural edition in 1975, a total of 56 players have taken five-wicket haul in the championship as of 2019.
+Starting with the inaugural edition in 1975, a total of 59 players have taken five-wicket haul in the championship as of 2023.
 Australia's Dennis Lillee became the first player take a five-wicket haul when he took five wickets for 34 runs against Pakistan in the third match of the world cup.
 His compatriot Gary Gilmour picked up two consecutive five-wicket hauls—in the semi-final against England and the final against West Indies—in the edition.
-The first of the two, six wickets for 14 runs, was named the "Best Bowling Performance" in ODIs in an all-time list released by the Wisden Cricketers' Almanack in 2002.
+The first of the two, six wickets for 14 runs, was named the "Best Bowling Performance" in ODIs in an all-time list released by the Wisden in 2002.
 Joel Garner is the only other player to take a five-wicket haul in a World Cup final.
 He took five wickets for 38 runs against England in the 1979 tournament final; the performance ensured West Indies' victory and helped them retain the title.